 Meet Mike, affectionately known as the ‘general dogsbody’ in the Machining shop.
 Mike has been the Manager for 16 years and enjoys the mix of work that the division gets to be involved with.

-Adrian started at Farra 18 years ago when he started his apprenticeship as a Fitter Turner.
+Adrian started at Farra 18 years ago when he began his apprenticeship as a Fitter Turner.
 He then left for 18 months and worked at Donaghys as a fitter until he got a call from the Machining Foreman to come back to Farra.
-Adrian completed his apprenticeship and went on to run the large CNC Borer and was heavily involved in site work, which was hard work, with long hours but always interesting and rewarding, while working with great people.
+Adrian completed his apprenticeship and went on to run the large CNC Borer and was heavily involved in site work.
+It was hard work, with long hours but was always interesting and rewarding, while working with great people.

 Adrian suffered a knee injury from motorbiking and found workshop/sitework more and more difficult and it was suggested he should look for a different job.
 He has been pursued in the past to take the foreman role at Machining and had always resisted, but two years ago this seemed like the best option and he decided to go for it.
-Adrian enjoys his new role as foreman being responsible for organising the workshop, men, and job flow on a daily basis.
+Adrian is now the Works Manager for the Machining workshop and enjoys role organising the workshop, men, and job flow on a daily basis.
 Farra Machining use and deal with very expensive machinery which is a huge responsibility in itself to manage.

 One of Adrian's memorable work times was the Manapouri Upgrade.
 He was responsible for machining many parts then being on site underground installing the parts.
 The project had long days, was hard work, but was a satisfying experience shared with many other onsite workers living in a hostel.